Apostolic Succession in Early Christianity

 This is not what the early church believed.

-To the early churches, succession was a proof of the preservation of the truth within the churches.
-Peter taught the truth—the faith once for all delivered to the saints—to Linus and other elders in Rome around A.D.
+Peter, for example, taught the truth—the faith once for all delivered to the saints—to Linus and other elders in Rome around A.D.
 60. Linus taught it to Anacletus, Anacletus taught it to Clement, and so forth.

-In the late 2nd and early 3rd century, this was a great argument.
-Who really understands the Scriptures and the message of the apostles?
+After all, who really understands the Scriptures and the message of the apostles?
 Is it not those who are directly descended—spiritually speaking—from those to whom the apostles committed their message and the churches themselves?

 The following four part series covers the early church's view of apostolic succession in depth.
 I think you'll enjoy it.